jutivia/Coinvise-MarketPlace-Review/READMe.md

 ##
 ---
     pausable
-- it requires isPaused to be false, otherwise, it reverts the whole operation.
+- it requires `isPaused` to be `false`, otherwise, it reverts the whole operation.

 <a id="onlyOwnerMeta"></a>
 ##
     onlyOwnerMeta
-- requires that `msg.sender` is equal to assigned owner in the [`OwnableUpgradeable`](#OwnableUpgradeable) contract, otherwise, reverts the whole operation
+- requires that `msg.sender` is equal to assigned owner in the [`OwnableUpgradeable`](#ownableupgradeable) contract, otherwise, reverts the whole operation

 ## Functions
 ---